Learnosity/learnosity-sdk-php/README.md

 For early test and proof of concepts, the easiest it to follow our [Quick Start Guide].

 You can find the latest version of the SDK as a self-contained ZIP file in the [GitHub Releases].
-The distribution zipfile will contain all the necessary depencies.
+The distribution ZIP file contains all the necessary dependencies.

 For more production-ready deployment, you should use `composer`, as described next.